benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 1. Add the following title: **Page Views per Visit**.
 1. For **Format**, select **Decimal**.
 1. Increase the **Decimal Places** to 2.
 1. Drag the Page Views metric to the Definition box.
-Then drage the Visits/Vistors metric to the same box under the first metric (wait until the blue line appears to drop it).
+Then drag the **Visits/Vistors** metric to the same box under the first metric (wait until the blue line appears to drop it).
 1. Between the two metrics listed in the Definition, select the Divide operator (if not already selected).
 1. Click **Save**.
 Note that the new calculated metric is added to the **Metrics** box.
 Anytime you make a change to the metric definition.